Master of Science in Community Health in Health Practitioner Teacher Education

-Visit the 'Learn More' section below for recording links of Admissions Information Webinars, providing program, admissions and application overviews.
+Visit the 'Learn More' section below for recording links of past Admissions Information Webinars, providing program, admissions and application overviews.

 The objective of the program is to prepare prospective and established health professions faculty to become effective teachers, scholars and leaders.
 Emphasis is on a broad understanding of factors affecting health care education and the philosophical principles and practical applications in clinical training programs, design and administration.
 Upon completion of appropriate aspects of the program, students will be able to:

 - Effectively use educational principles and methods in the clinical setting